[Go to text of Mañjushri-Nama-Samgiti]

-Although the Nama-Samgiti is a tantric text, Jamyang Khyentse Wangpo explains that it may also be recited by "beginners who do not practice the profound yoga ... who wish to recite the tantra as a praise to Mañjushri’s formidable qualities."
+The Nama-Samgiti is a tantric text, however Jamyang Khyentse Wangpo explains that it may also be recited by “beginners who do not practice the profound yoga … who wish to recite the tantra as a praise to Mañjushri’s formidable qualities.”
 When he was teaching the Madhyamakavatara in France in 1996, Dzongsar Khyentse Rinpoche read this text as an auspicious offering and praise, and said:

 This is praised as being the root of all the tantras.
 It is like a Buddhist Bhagavad Gita.
 As I read, you should pray to be born as Mañjushri’s assistant, as his disciple, when he attains enlightenment.
 He is supposedly the last buddha that will be enlightened during this kalpa.
 It is also said that he was the first buddha of this kalpa.

 (1) Then the glorious Holder of the Vajra, the most superb tamer of those difficult to tame, the hero, triumphant over the world’s three planes, the powerful lord of the thunderbolt, ruler of the hidden,

 (2) With awakened white-lotus eye, fully bloomed pink-lotus face, brandishing over and again the supreme vajra with his hand –

 (3) Together with countless Vajrapanis, with features such as brows furrowed in fury, heroes, tamers of those difficult to tame, fearsome and heroic in form,

 (4) Brandishing blazing-tipped vajras in their hands, superb in fulfilling the aims of wandering beings, through great compassion, discriminating awareness, and skillful means,